snapfish-soma/Lin/README.md

 ## Installation

-Download the project and run it, and then relaunch Xcode.
+Clone the project and run:

+1. `rake install` or build from Xcode
+2. Relaunch Xcode.

 Lin will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` automatically.